-Whether you become ill, your travel buddy or one of your close relatives, flight tickets and pre-booked hotels still have to be paid or can’t be canceled free of charge.
+Whether you become ill, your travel buddy or one of your close relatives, flight tickets and pre-booked hotels still have to be paid for or can’t be cancelled free of charge.

-Depending on your travel insurance’s policy your expenses will be covered in case of a last-minute cancellation or a holiday interruption.
+Depending on your travel insurance policy your expenses will be covered in case of a last-minute cancellation or a holiday interruption.

 There isn’t ONE perfect travel insurance that suits everyone.
 There are many things to consider before choosing the right one for your trip.
-Depending on your home country, your medical history, your holiday destination, your activities and the time you’ll spend traveling, you will find different offers.
-It’s important to take some time for your research and read the policies of various different travel insurances.
+Depending on your home country, your medical history, your holiday destination, your activities and the time you’ll spend travelling, you will find different offers.
+It’s important to take some time for your research and read the policies of various different travel insurance.

 So you can concentrate on what really matters: enjoying your holidays without worrying!